-Turning on the preference for using classes

-Adding classes and subclasses
+?
+To learn about Search the Help index for Turning on the preference for using classes classes, turning on in QuickBooks Adding classes and subclasses classes, adding

-classes, turning on in QuickBooks

-classes, adding
+What accounting method should I use?

 Cash versus accrual bookkeeping

 There are two common methods of bookkeeping: cash and accrual.
 Your method determines how you report income and expenses on your tax forms.
 When you begin your business, you need to decide which bookkeeping method to use.